 In English, there is only one word for you, but in French, You can be translated by different words depending on the context: Tu, Vous,...
 It's a commonly used word that should be used with care as it can hurt people’s sensitivity if it's not used the proper way.
 It’s sometimes a matter of formality.

 So it’s more than important to know the different usages of You in French and how to differentiate them.
 And that’s what you'll be learning today.

 1. The importance of differentiating Tu and Vous

 You is a Personal Pronoun subject destined to replace a noun and is the subject of the verb.
 It can be translated as Tu or Vous.

-If you meet someone for the first time and you say Tu, the person can be shocked as there are formalities around it's use.
-It can be considered rude or even as a disrespect.
+If you meet someone for the first time and you say Tu, the person can be shocked as there are formalities around its use.
+It can be considered rude or even disrespectful.

 So, what to do to avoid being mistakenly rude?